khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/motion.md

 ### Mircro animations

-Micro animations cover a smaller scale objects or surface area such as icons, color changes, buttons interactions, tooltips, etc. They are used to direct user attention and add a small amount of meaning which can help the user out.
-We should be mindfull with smaller scale animations and make sure they don't take too long as they will make the experience appear sluggish.
+Micro animations cover smaller scale objects or surface areas such as icons, color changes, buttons interactions, tooltips, etc. They are used to direct user attention and add a small amount of meaning which can help the user.
+We should be mindful with smaller scale animations and make sure they don't take too long as they will make the experience appear sluggish.
 If the complexity of an object requires a longer animation time please revisit it and look for an alternative solution.
 These animations may take up between 100ms and 200ms.

 ## Types of animations